The Collective at RD Winery

 Who is Part of the RD Winery Collective?

 While our list started small, we now proudly work with 15 various wine, cider, and beer producers in our communal space.
-Some of our amazing partners include Hanabi Lager Co. from Nick Gislason of Screaming Eagle and his wife Jenn; Peter Paul Wines, with the first master of wine of Mexican descent, Martin Reyes; Belong Wine Co. from Alli and Bertus Van Zyl; Colin Blacksheer and Aaron Brown of Bardos Cider; M Vino; Immortal Estate; and Carboniste sparkling wine, among others.
+Some of our amazing partners include Hanabi Lager Co. from Nick Gislason of Screaming Eagle and his wife Jenn; Peter Paul Wines, with the first master of wine of Mexican descent, Martin Reyes; Belong Wine Co. from Alli and Bertus Van Zyl; Colin Blacksheer and Aaron Brown of Bardos Cider; M Vino; and Immortal Estate, among others.

 Each uses our space in different ways.
 Some are here for production help, like crushing and bottling.
 For some, we follow their instructions to make their wine exactly as they’ve envisioned.
 Others are here for more simple accommodations like storage space.